 Migratory bird eggs, feathers, nests, parts, or specimens.
 Examples of birds include cranes, ducks, eagles, geese, hawks, hummingbirds, owls, shorebirds, seabirds, songbirds, and wading birds.
 See the Migratory Bird Treaty Act for a complete list of protected birds.

-Manufactured turtle or tortoise shell products from non-endangered species.
+Manufactured turtle or tortoise shell products from non-endangered or threatened species.
 Be sure to specify the species in your listing description.

 Tortoise shell–colored items (such as combs, eyewear, handbags, jewelry pocket knives, and shoes) made of plastic or another man-made material.
 Be sure to specify what the item is made of in your listing description.

 Animal organs, or animal corpses that contain organs